 There is a continued focus on increasing the visibility and accessibility of West Mercia Police officers to address a sustained priority the PCC hears on a regular basis from communities.
-As a result of enhanced engagement, the PCC wants to see an improvement in relationships, as well as trust, confidence and victim satisfaction.
+As a result of new teams which are being introduced and the work that the SNT's are already doing in the community, the PCC wants to see an improvement in relationships, as well as trust, confidence and victim satisfaction.
 Building on the previous years of significant investment, an enhanced neighbourhood policing model will be supported by technology and will allow officers to be even more visible in their communities.
 Communities will be able to see that their local policing teams are dealing with the issues that matter to them most, such as anti-social behaviour, and they will receive timely communications on the matter.
 This will be bolstered by additions to the Special Constabulary, increasing the number of Specials volunteering in communities and focusing on local issues of concern.